 As was initially mentioned, the partial pressure of oxygen in the atmosphere is 0.21 bar.
 In oceans, lakes, rivers the partial pressure of oxygen is very variable and is constantly changing.
 It is crucial that the transfer of oxygen can be established only if the concentration of oxygen in the media is varied.
 The greater is the difference of partial pressure; the faster is the transfer.
 To find the efficiency of aeration systems we use oxygen tester.
 Through it, we will send the air out of the aeration basin.

 On The graph B1, we can see that the percentage or of the partial pressure of oxygen in the air in the first moment is quite low.
 A few minutes later the partial pressure of oxygen begins to rise; this is because we aerate a new water in the beginning.
 However, since the air bubbles cause a vertical movement of the water, therefore, the same water begins to return to the aeration place, which happens that the transfer of oxygen into the water almost stops.

 Aerating efficiency somewhat is improved if the pool is placed in a vertical tube.
-The bubbles in such tubes establish the vertical movement of water (buoyancy).
+The bubbles in such tubes set up the vertical movement of water (buoyancy).
 In this way, we have established the conditions with aerating the water that has less oxygen.
-So one water that is clean in the bottom of the pool, as well as its weight of water in motion is significantly higher in Figure B1.
+So one water that is clean in the bottom of the pool, as well as its weight of water in motion is much higher in Figure B1.